 - You’ll likely have to withhold state income taxes from your employees’ paychecks and then send that money to your state tax department.

 - You’ll have to provide employees with unemployment compensation insurance by paying taxes to your state unemployment compensation agency.

-Have you set up an LLC (limited liability company) to own and operate your freelance business?
+Set up an LLC (limited liability company) to own and operate your freelance business?

-- You might have to pay additional taxes, depending on the state in which you do business.
-As an example, if your LLC was formed or registered to do business in California, you have to pay a minimum $800 annual LLC tax to the California Franchise Tax Board, even if your LLC earns no income.
+For example, if your LLC was formed or registered to do business in California, you have to pay a minimum $800 annual LLC tax to the California Franchise Tax Board, even if your LLC earns no income.
 Plus, California LLCs must also file their own California tax return.

 Click here to read about taxes for LLCs in California.